20/10 Items in green are Currently under-review

 Nurture course completed

-In Y8 student reintegrated onto a FT TT within the Academy
+Student is now fully reintegrated onto a FT TT within the Academy

 Social Skills and nurture course completed and student still has an outreach worker coming into school for a transition period, and when required.
-Feedback indicates that student is enjoying school currently and managed to attend the Stratford Trip at the end of Y7.
+Feedback indicates that student is enjoying school currently and managed to attend the Stratford Trip at the end of Y8.

 Student attendance increased to 97.61% and to 100% at time of writing.